deusExMac/fsTraversal/README.md

 2) search for files/directories and
 3) displays the differences between two directories.

 Exporting the fs structure in html is the default operation.
+The general idea is to offer an convenient way to browse/navigate the directory/files

 # Version